m-habib/Bank-Simulator/README.md

 # BankSimulator
 A bank simulator using mutexes and semaphores.

-In this little project, I implemented a parallel bank simulator that maintains any number of accounts, In addition to a variable number of ATMs, wich are used to access the accounts.
+In this little project, I implemented a parallel bank simulator that maintains any number of accounts, In addition to a variable number of ATMs, that are used to access the accounts.

 Description:
   - An Operation: